Colorado takes on Washington after Marquez’s strong performance

 Colorado Rockies (47-52, fourth in the NL West) vs. Washington Nationals (52-46, second in the NL East)

-BOTTOM LINE: Colorado heads into the matchup after a strong showing by German Marquez.
+BOTTOM LINE: Colorado heads into the matchup fresh off a strong showing by German Marquez.
 Marquez threw seven innings, surrendering two runs on three hits with five strikeouts against New York.

-The Nationals are 26-20 on their home turf.
-Washington has a team on-base percentage of .325, good for fourth in the National League.
-Juan Soto leads the lineup with a mark of .398.
+The Nationals are 26-20 in home games.
+Washington’s team on-base percentage of .325 is fourth in the National League.
+Juan Soto leads the club with an OBP of .398.

 The Rockies are 21-28 on the road.
 Colorado has slugged .455, good for third in in the MLB.
-Charlie Blackmon leads the team with a .602 slugging percentage, including 51 extra-base hits and 21 home runs.
+Charlie Blackmon leads the club with a .602 slugging percentage, including 51 extra-base hits and 21 home runs.
+The Rockies won the last meeting 9-5.
+German Marquez earned his third victory and Raimel Tapia went 2-for-4 with two doubles and three RBIs for Colorado.
+Anibal Sanchez registered his third loss for Washington.

-TOP PERFORMERS: Anthony Rendon leads the Nationals with 49 extra base hits and is batting .316.
+TOP PERFORMERS: Anthony Rendon leads the Nationals with 49 extra base hits and is slugging .604.
 Victor Robles is 12-for-39 with four doubles, two home runs and nine RBIs over the last 10 games for Washington.

 Trevor Story leads the Rockies with 22 home runs and has 58 RBIs.
-Nolan Arenado is 9-for-35 with a double, two home runs and nine RBIs over the last 10 games for Colorado.
+Ryan McMahon is 9-for-36 with two doubles, a triple, three home runs and seven RBIs over the last 10 games for Colorado.

 LAST 10 GAMES: Nationals: 6-4, .265 batting average, 3.65 ERA, outscored opponents by 11 runs